-Easy Cornish Hens with Stuffing features roasted, juicy Cornish game hens filled with perfectly seasoned cornbread stuffing full of dried cranberries and roasted pecans.
+Easy Stuffed Cornish Hens with Cornbread Stuffing features roasted, juicy Cornish game hens filled with perfectly seasoned stuffing with dried cranberries and roasted pecans.

-Super easy to prepare and delicious, this Cornish hens recipe, like my recipe for Cast Iron Roast Chicken, checks all of the boxes: simple, inexpensive, and flavorful!
+Super easy to prepare and delicious, this stuffed Cornish game hen recipe, like my Cast Iron Roast Chicken recipe, checks all the boxes: simple, inexpensive, and flavorful!
 In other words, it’s a “winner, winner chicken dinner.”

-Thanks to purchased cornbread muffins, the make-ahead stuffing recipe only takes minutes to whip up.
-Then all you have to do is stuff the hens, and it’s on to the oven to bake for about an hour while you kick back and put your feet up.
+Purchased cornbread muffins are a huge time saver, and this make-ahead stuffing recipe only takes minutes to whip up.
+Then all you have to do is stuff the small birds, and it’s on to the oven to bake for about an hour while you kick back and put your feet up.
 It couldn’t be easier, and no one needs to be the wiser!

-In my opinion, pint-size Cornish game hens are underused and underappreciated.
-Although like most things, they are more expensive than they were, they are still a bargain at about $5 per person.
-I don’t think you will find another main dish of this caliber any less expensive or more dazzling in appearance.
+Pint-size Cornish game hens are underused and underappreciated.
+Although, like most things, they are more expensive than they were in past years, they are still a bargain at about $5 per hen.
+You will not find another main dish of this caliber for your holiday table any less expensive or more dazzling in appearance.

 Jump to:

-- Cornish hens – are typically under two pounds and can be found at most grocery stores either fresh or in the freezer section.
+- Cornish hens – are typically under two pounds, and these small birds can be found at most grocery stores either fresh or in the freezer section.

 - Olive oil – coats the hens and ensures that their skin cooks up crispy and golden brown.